18. Exceptions

 Both

-function, someone had to write the code for converting strings to integers and indexing elements form a listIf I am the one writing the code for converting strings to integers, what should I make my code do if someone asks my code to convert the string
+printfunction, someone had to write the code for converting strings to integers and for indexing elements from a listIf I am the one writing the code for converting strings to integers, what should I make my code do if someone asks my code to convert the string

-to an integer?Obviously there is no single obvious and natural way to convert the string
+"hello"to an integer?There is no single natural way to convert the string

 Should my code crash the whole program?